w3f/polkadot-wiki/docs/learn/learn-opengov.md

 In OpenGov, an alternate strategy was required to replace the Council in its previous duties as a body delegated by voters to compensate for the fact that many choose to not take part in day-to-day of governance.
-OpenGov builds on the **Vote Delegation** feature from v1 where a voter can choose to delegate their voting power to another voter in the system.
-It does so by improving a feature known as **Multirole Delegation**, where voters can specify a different delegate for every class of referendum in the system.
+OpenGov builds on the
+[vote delegation feature from Governance v1](./learn-governance.md#delegations) where a voter can choose to delegate their voting power to another voter in the system.
+It does so by introducing a feature known as **multirole delegation**, where voters can specify a different delegate for every class of referendum in the system.
 Delegation can be done per track, and accounts can choose to select different delegates (or no delegation) for each track.

 For example, a voter could delegate one entity for managing a less potent referenda class, choose a different delegate for a different class with more powerful consequences and still retain full